OSGConnect/connectbook/osgconnect-storage.md

 ## Overview

 `home`, `stash`, and `public` are the data storage options for the OSG users.
 Each storage offers certain advantages to the users.
-These storages are accessed on the submit node (login.osgconnect.net) from the following locations,
+On the submit node (login.osgconnect.net), the storages are in the following locations,

     home: /home/username
     stash: /home/username/stash